 When someone mentions “different dimensions,” we tend to think of things like parallel universes — alternate realities that exist parallel to our own, but where things work or happened differently.
-However, the reality of dimensions and how they play a role in the ordering of our Universe is really quite different from this popular characterization.
+However, the reality of dimensions and how they play a role in the ordering of our universe is really quite different from this popular characterization.

 To break it down, dimensions are simply the different facets of what we perceive to be reality.
 We are immediately aware of the three dimensions that surround us on a daily basis – those that define the length, width, and depth of all objects in our universes (the x, y, and z axes, respectively).

 Beyond these three visible dimensions, scientists believe that there may be many more.
-In fact, the theoretical framework of Superstring Theory posits that the universe exists in ten different dimensions.
+In fact, the theoretical framework of superstring theory posits that the universe exists in 10 different dimensions.
 These different aspects are what govern the universe, the fundamental forces of nature, and all the elementary particles contained within.

-The first dimension, as already noted, is that which gives it length (aka. the x-axis).
-A good description of a one-dimensional object is a straight line, which exists only in terms of length and has no other discernible qualities.
+The first dimension, as already noted, is that which gives it length (i.e., the x-axis).
+A good description of a one-dimensional object is a straight line that exists only in terms of length and has no other discernible qualities.

-The third dimension involves depth (the z-axis), and gives all objects a sense of area and a cross-section.
-The perfect example of this is a cube (looking at the above image may help), which exists in three dimensions and has a length, a width, a depth, and, therefore, also a volume.
+The third dimension involves depth (i.e., the z-axis), and it gives all objects a sense of area and a cross-section.
+The perfect example of this is a cube, which exists in three dimensions and has a length, a width, a depth, and, therefore, also a volume.

-Getting to Know the Other Dimensions:
+Getting to Know the Other Dimensions

 Scientists believe that the fourth dimension is time (we already know this one, for the most part), which governs the properties of all known matter at any given point.
 Along with the three other dimensions, knowing an object’s position in time is essential to plotting its position in the universe.

-According to String Theory, the fifth and sixth dimensions are where the notion of possible worlds arises.
+According to string theory, the fifth and sixth dimensions are where the notion of possible worlds arises.
 If we could see on through to the fifth dimension, we would see a world slightly different from our own that would give us a means of measuring the similarity and differences between our world and other possible ones.

-In the sixth, we would see a plane of possible worlds, where we could compare and position all the possible universes that start with the same initial conditions as this one (i.e. the Big Bang).
-In theory, if you could master the fifth and sixth dimension, you could travel back in time or go to different futures.
+In the sixth, we would see a plane of possible worlds, where we could compare and position all the possible universes that start with the same initial conditions as this one (i.e., the Big Bang).
+In theory, if you could master the fifth and sixth dimensions, you could travel back in time or go to different futures.

 In the seventh dimension, you have access to the possible worlds that start with different initial conditions.
-Whereas in the fifth and sixth, the initial conditions were the same and subsequent actions were different, here, everything is different from the very beginning of time.
-The eighth dimension again gives us a plane of such possible universe histories, each of which begins with different initial conditions and branches out infinitely (hence why they are called infinities).
+Whereas in the fifth and sixth dimensions the initial conditions were the same and subsequent actions were different, here, everything is different from the very beginning of time.
+The eighth dimension again gives us a plane of such possible universe histories, each of which begins with different initial conditions and branches out infinitely (that’s why they are called infinities).

 In the ninth dimension, we can compare all the possible universe histories, starting with all the different possible laws of physics and initial conditions.
-In the tenth and final dimension, we arrive at the point in which everything possible and imaginable is covered.
-Beyond this, nothing can be imagined by us lowly mortals, which makes it the natural limitation of what we can conceive in terms of dimensions.
+In the tenth and final dimension, we arrive at the point at which everything possible and imaginable is covered.
+Beyond this, nothing can be imagined by us lowly mortals, which makes it the natural limitation to what we can conceive in terms of dimensions.

-Making Sense of the Theory:
+Making Sense of the Theory

-The existence of these additional six dimensions which we cannot perceive is necessary for String Theory in order for their to be consistency in nature.
+The existence of these additional six dimensions that we cannot perceive is necessary for string theory in order for there to be consistency in nature.
 The fact that we can perceive only four dimensions of space can be explained by one of two mechanisms:

-Provided by Matt Williams of Universe Today.
+Article written and provided by Matt Williams of Universe Today.